 Her parents cultivated this insufferable attitude by giving her all she ever wanted and catering to her frequent outbursts of teenage angst.
 Convinced their progeny could do no wrong, they were clueless to having unleashed a monster into the world.

-Her teachers wavered between reprimanding and commending, hoping the latter would assuage her obnoxious need for attention and, hopefully, set her on a different path.
+Her teachers wavered between reprimanding and commending, hoping the latter would assuage her obnoxious need for attention and, hopefully, set her on a humane path.
 But she met scolding with insolence and praise with arrogance.

 Her most coveted victim was Charlotte, an erudite classmate she secretly envied but openly despised.
 Her longing for acumen and intellect beyond her potential always evoked contempt when seeing someone with their nose in a book.
-Yet she abhorred innocence even more.

 The realization exploded into consciousness and would have paralyzed had she still been mortal.
 She was the idiot driver!